Anak1n098/Post-It-System/README.md

 #

 ### Ideas TO DO 06/06:
- - Make the structure of the site
+ - Make the structure of the site ✅
- - Add a button to create the Post It
+ - Add a button to create the Post It ✅
- - Make them more stylised rather than plain colors
+ - Make them more stylised rather than plain colors ✅
- - Colors customizable
+ - Colors customizable ✅
- - Dark mode
+ - Dark mode ✅
- - Download Post It as PNG
+ - Download Post It as PNG ✅
+ - Delete button ✅
 #